daniol/xsaitekpanels-zibo/Configuration.md

 ## Radio Panels
-Configurazion are defaults of XSaitekPanels.
+Configuration are defaults of XSaitekPanels.